kestra-io/docs/content/docs/configuration/index.md

 The default role is the role that will be assigned to a new user when it is created.

-You can define the default role using the `kestra.security.default-role` configuration.
+You can define the default role using the `kestra.security.defaultRole` configuration.
 Whenever you start Kestra, the default role will be checked and created if it doesn't exist.

 The default role requires three properties:
-* `kestra.security.default-role.name`: the name of the default role
+* `kestra.security.defaultRole.name`: the name of the default role
-* `kestra.security.default-role.description`: the description of the default role
+* `kestra.security.defaultRole.description`: the description of the default role
-* `kestra.security.default-role.permissions`: the permissions of the default role
+* `kestra.security.defaultRole.permissions`: the permissions of the default role
   * This has to be a map with a [Permission](../06.enterprise/rbac.md#permissions) as a key and a list of [Action](../06.enterprise/rbac.md#actions) as a value

 ```yaml